conrad-krueger/Personal-Projects/Python Speed/README.md

 Sort.

 NOTE: Obviously these are not exact bright lines as to when Modified Counting Sort will be faster than Tim Sort.
-Every device is different (testing on my mac, list sizes should surpass 10 million).
+Every device is different (testing on a personal mac, list sizes should surpass 10 million).